Research Award: Climate Change

-Priority will be given to proposals outlining focused and feasible objectives and clearly defined methodology.
-The proposal should demonstrate the relevance of the proposed research to local, national, and/or regional policy debates in the Latin America and the Caribbean region.
+Priority will be given to proposals outlining focused and feasible objectives, and clearly defined methodology.
+Further, the proposal should demonstrate the relevance of the proposed research to local, national, and/or regional policy debates in at least one of the following regions: Africa, Asia, or Latin America and the Caribbean.

-- Applicants must be fluent in English and Spanish
+- Applicants must be fluent in either English or French;

-This position is located at IDRC’s Latin America and Caribbean Regional Office, located in Montevideo, Uruguay.
+This position is located at IDRC’s head office in Ottawa.